 NEW YEAR'S EVE: The biggest party night of the year is approaching.
-Whether you want to go full-on drinking and dancing on the last night of 2022, or see in 2023 in a more sedate manner, take a look at our curated list of things to do in London on New Year's Eve.
-Oh, and here's the lowdown on seeing London's New Year's fireworks, back after a two-year hiatus.
+Whether you want to go full-on drinking and dancing on the last night of 2023, or see in 2024 in a more sedate manner, take a look at our curated list of things to do in London on New Year's Eve.
+Oh, and here's the lowdown on seeing London's New Year's fireworks.
 31 December

 Ongoing Christmas events in London in December

 By the time December rolls around, it feels like Christmas has already been in full swing in London for several months.
 Here's a reminder of some of the festivities taking place around town (though do check opening times around Christmas Day itself, as they may vary):

 EVER AFTER GARDEN: Mayfair's Grosvenor Square is aglow with 25,000 illuminated roses, forming the Ever After Garden.
 The installation is a fundraiser for the Royal Marsden Hospital Cancer Charity, and though it's free to visit, you're invited to dedicate a rose to a loved one (suggested minimum donation £10).
 16 November-19 December, 3pm-9pm